mikelittle/gravityformsapprovals/readme.txt

 == ChangeLog ==

+= 1.2 =
+- Fixed an issue with the Members plugin integration

 = 1.1 =
 - Bumped minimum version of Gravity Forms required to 2.4.
 - Fixed an issue where approvers can't add notes.